laminlabs/lamin-docs/docs/rest.md

 - `https://aws.eu-central-1.api.lamin.ai`
 - `https://aws.eu-west-2.api.lamin.ai`

-For example, this is how you would called the endpoint to retrieve your own account metadata:
+For example, this is how you would call the endpoint to retrieve your own account metadata:

 ```
 # If you're not already logged in: